 Below please find frequently asked questions regarding voting for students.

-If you would like to vote in Massachusetts, you must register twenty days before the election.
+If you would like to vote in Massachusetts, you must register ten days before the election.

 You may register in either state depending on which address you consider your residence for voting purposes.
 You may register from your home state and request that an absentee ballot be mailed to you, or you may register to vote from your Massachusetts address.
 You may not, however, be registered to vote in more than one place.